Here are a number of miscellaneous commands which you will find useful in the upcoming assignments and projects.

 The changes will happen while the screen is locked and then transition to the updated screen using the named visual effect.

-This pair of commands allows you to do some processing “behind the users’ backs” without them seeing what’s happening.
-They are particularly useful when you have something that takes several steps to accomplish (such as updating objects on a card) and you want them to see only the final result.
+Placing multiple screen changes inside a lock-unlock block allows you to do some processing “behind the users’ backs” without them seeing what’s happening.
+This technique is particularly useful when you have something that takes several steps to accomplish (such as updating objects on a card) and you want them to see only the final result.

 The answer command creates a dialog box, and the user is given buttons from which to choose his/her response.
 A dialog box is quite useful for getting the user's attention, particularly since the box if imposed in front of the card, and the user can do nothing until the box is acknowledged and dismissed.
 The simplest form of the command requires the keyword